ditioza3/Figma_designs/README.md

-This is a basic splash screen and login page of a college's Student Management System using Figma.
+Figma Login is a basic splash screen and login page of a college's Student Management System using Figma.
-Here I have created for ADIT college Student Management System.
+Login_page is another template of login which can be designed using Figma.